 Throughout Europe, legal and illegal drug use has become a consistent feature of nightlife and a complex issue to attend.
-The use of cocaine is increasing in most European countries, the interrelated consumption of psychoactive substances, which include both alcohol and tobacco, the emergence of new substances and new trends complicate both our understanding and response.
+The use of cocaine is increasing in most European countries, the interrelated consumption of psychoactive substances, which include both alcohol and tobacco. the emergence of new substances and new trends complicate both our understanding and response.
 The cultural changes taking place in our society indicate the relevance of developing new strategies related with the nightlife activities and the public who use them.
 As people attempt to gain a new balance between "work" and "free time" this work becomes more important for our societies.
 It's not clear if the youth have more free time than adults but they certainly reclaim it more and the night venues are now important spaces were the youth of today form their identity.
 These are not spaces of marginality but spaces of integration were nightlife "consumers" escape from their routine, meet new people, try new experiences and also assume new risks such as drug taking.
 Bars, Clubs and clubbers, community organisations and service providers, local and national politicians in every European country are concerned to respond to this issue realistically and positively.1

 Unfortunately, if young people have fun and take risks in all European cities, there is no intervention to respond the recreational use of drugs and alcohol in the most part of them.
-This is a big challenge for the municipalities which concerned stakeholders.
+This is a big challenge for the municipalities which have a key role to assume in terms of initiating, supporting, coordinating and promoting the potential responses of the concerned stakeholders.